Titans Fans Will Tell You: There is Nothing Like Titans Radio!

 Meet the Team

-Mike is also one of the NFL's most-honored announcers.
-He has been named Tennessee's Sportscaster of the Year 11 times, has won over 20 Associated Press awards, owns a 1997 Edward R. Murrow Award and is a member of four Halls of Fame, including both the Tennessee Sports Hall of Fame and the Tennessee Radio Hall of Fame.
+Along with being named Tennessee's Sportscaster of the Year 11 times and winning 20+ Associated Press awards, Mike owns a 1997 Edward R. Murrow Award for nationwide excellence in reporting.
+Mike is a member of five Halls of Fame, including the Tennessee Sports Hall of Fame, Tennessee Radio Hall of Fame, TSSAA Hall of Fame, BGA Hall of Fame and University of Tennessee Baseball Hall of Fame.

-As the Titans' Vice President of Broadcasting, Mike has a variety of duties outside of calling the Titans' games on Sundays.
-He hosts multiple Titans Radio shows, The Mike Vrabel Show and Titans All Access television programs, and the official Titans podcast known as The OTP.
-Mike also calls Tennessee state high school championship events as part of the Titans' relationship with the TSSAA, has hosted shows on Sirius XM NFL Radio and has done play-by-play work for ESPN and the SEC Network.
-He is an in-demand emcee, spokesman and speaker all over the Mid-South.
+Outside of calling play-by-play on Sundays, Mike hosts multiple Titans Radio shows during game week, hosts The Mike Vrabel Show, Titans All Access and Titans Gameday television programs, and moderates the official Titans podcast known as The OTP.
+Mike has also called the Reese's Senior Bowl and hosted shows on Sirius XM NFL Radio and has done play-by-play work for both ESPN and the SEC Network.

-A native Tennessean, Mike was born in Knoxville and raised in Franklin.
-Mike and his wife, Michelle, have two children, Abby, and Matthew, and two golden retrievers, "Major" and "Molly".
+Born in Knoxville and raised in Franklin, Mike and his wife, Michelle, have two children, Abby, and Matthew.

 "Coach Mac" proved to be a natural broadcaster.
 He knows football and has a special way of explaining it.
-With a keen ability to simplify the most complicated parts of football while making every part of the game entertaining, Coach Mac became the connection for thousands of Titans Radio listeners.
-In 2021, "The Most Interesting Man in the NFL" returns to Titans Radio for a fifth season as gameday analyst.
+With a keen ability to simplify the most complicated parts of football while making EVERY part of the game entertaining, Coach Mac became the connection for thousands of Titans Radio listeners.
+In 2023, "The Most Interesting Man in the NFL" returns to Titans Radio for a seventh season as gameday analyst.

 Why is he known as "The Most Interesting Man in the NFL"?
 Because he is.

-Dave McGinnis has relationships with people on all 32 NFL teams, in the NFL office in New York, among local and national media, and with celebrities of every sort.
+Dave McGinnis has relationships with people on all 32 NFL teams, in the NFL office in New York, in every single facet of the NFL Draft, and with celebrities of every sort.
 He knows something about all parts of the country, can point you to the best restaurants and places to visit across the land and can recite cultural, entertainment and historical facts about anywhere that he has ever visited.
-He is amazing.

-A conversation with Coach Mac is a treat anytime!
+Coach Mac is amazing!
 Oh, yeah, and he seriously loves to "talk ball"!